 - Consider whether appropriate consent for the future use of data has been sought.

-The HREA project description template has a section called Results, Outcomes and Future Plans which includes the following items:
+The Project Description form (DOCX, 67.01 KB) (opens in a new window) has a section called Results, Outcomes and Future Plans which includes the following items:

 - Plans for dissemination and publication of project outcomes

 - Other potential uses of the data at the end of the project

 - Project closure processes

 - Plans for sharing and/or future use of data and/or follow up research

 - Anticipated secondary use of data